What are Harvard Dermatology resident salaries and benefits?

 Osteopathic schools: We do not exclude applicants based on type of medical school.

 Prior residency training: At present, we are not accepting applicants who have completed previous residency training beyond internship with the exception of internal medicine or pediatrics.

 Do I need a car if I am a Harvard Derm resident?

 Depending on the location of your home and clinic site, as well as local traffic, it could take up to one hour to travel to and from work.
 In addition, our residents often travel between sites during the work day.
 While some of our residents rely on public transportation, we strongly recommend having your own personal vehicle for convenience.
 Partners offers discounted monthly parking for residents on the Longwood and MGH campuses.
 Parking at other sites is free.

 Starting in July 2021, all ABMS Member Boards with training programs of two or more years duration will allow for a minimum of six weeks away once during training for purposes of parental, caregiver, and medical leave, without exhausting time allowed for vacation or sick leave and without requiring an extension in training.
 American Board of Dermatology allows residents to take a maximum of 8 weeks away from the program in a given year, and a maximum of 16 weeks away from the program over a three year period.

-Our program offers residents the ability to take 8 weeks away from the program for parental leave.
-Residents can choose to arrange 4 weeks of elective time to follow this period of leave to allow for increased flexibility.
+Our program offers residents the option of arranging 4 weeks of elective time to follow this period of leave to allow for increased flexibility.

 What changes has the program made since the COVID-19 pandemic?

 During the pandemic, all of our residents provided remote inpatient and outpatient dermatologic care, unless there was an urgent or emergent case that required in-person evaluation.
-While we have returned to in-person clinics and consultative servies, we have incorporated teledermatology into the some blocks of our clinical curriculum.
+We have now returned to in-person clinics and consultative services.